scalikejdbc/scalikejdbc.github.io/source/documentation/auto-session.html.md

 DB readOnly { implicit session => findById(id) }
 ```

-`AutoSession` is a solution for this issue.
-Use `AutoSession` as default value of the implicit parameter.
+`AutoSession` is a solution for the issue.
+You can have `AutoSession` as default value of the implicit parameter.

 ```scala
 def findById(id: Long)(implicit session: DBSession = AutoSession) =